Insights for Enhanced Physical and Environmental DecontaminationMar 17, 2020

 Adding decontamination practices to the sound recommendations from the CDC about handwashing and self-quarantine when you feel sick will help reduce the number of people affected by the current pandemic and bring it to an end sooner rather than later.

-This article was originally posted at CLASS-LLC.
-Thanks for reading, thanks for sharing, and thanks for contributing to the conversation.
+Thanks for reading, thanks for sharing, and thanks for contributing to the conversation on LinkedIn.